 An acclaimed acting coach and teacher, Sara has been involved in the craft and business of acting for over 40 years.

-In 1997, Sara was asked to join John Homa and Andrew Magarian at prestigious Hollywood acting studio, The Shop/Simply Acting.
-During her 5 year tenure teaching at The Shop, Sara was instrumental in developing many talented professionals including Erika Christensen, James Lafferty, Josh Peck, Camille Winbush, Samaire Armstrong and Adam Brody, as well as continuing to guide and support the acting careers of her children.
+In 1997, Sara moved to Los Angeles and was asked to join John Homa and Andrew Magarian at prestigious Hollywood acting studio, The Shop/Simply Acting in Burbank, Ca. During her 5 year tenure teaching at The Shop, Sara was instrumental in developing many talented professionals including Erika Christensen, Leighton Meister, James Lafferty, Josh Peck, Camille Winbush, Samaire Armstrong and Adam Brody, as well as continuing to guide and support the acting careers of her children.

-(Evan has been nominated for multiple acting awards including 3 Golden Globe Awards, Screen Actors Guild Awards, and 3 Emmy awards and is currently the star of Westworld on HBO.
-Son Ira has become not only a sought after and highly regarded stage actor, but a critically acclaimed Director as well.
+(Evan Rachel Wood has been nominated for multiple acting awards including multiple Golden Globe Awards, Screen Actors Guild Awards, and Emmy awards and is currently the star of Westworld on HBO.
+Son Ira David Wood IV has become not only a sought after and highly regarded stage actor, but a critically acclaimed Director as well.
 Ira has written 2 plays and a screenplay and will soon be seen in the Independent feature "The Nonbelievers" )

-Sara has spent literally thousands of hours on film and television sets, observing directors such as Ron Howard, Edward Zwick, Marcos Siega and Catherine Hardwicke, as well as such actors as Edward Norton, Cate Blanchett, Joan Allen, Tommy Lee Jones and Kevin Costner, giving her a unique insight into the dynamics of film and television acting.
+Over the years, Sara spent literally thousands of hours on film and television sets, like a fly on the wall, observing directors such as Ron Howard, Edward Zwick, Andrew Niccol, Marcos Siega and Catherine Hardwicke, as well as actors such as Edward Norton, Cate Blanchett, Joan Allen, Tommy Lee Jones, Nicole Kidman, Catherine Keener and Kevin Costner.
+This has given her a unique insight into the dynamics of film and television acting.

 Most recently, Sara has become involved in Directing and Producing movies and new media projects as well as career development for actors.
 She continues to coach privately and on-set, and offer guidance to actors and stage parents of all ages.